-5. Combine your abilities
+5. Combine Your Abilities

 Include your experience as a medical receptionist in your resume.
 For example, if you are a medical receptionist with experience using multi-line phones and patient charting software, you might include them in your description at the top of your resume.
 It’s critical to include more than a bulleted list of your qualifications.
 So, to show employers how qualified you are as an applicant, find ways to incorporate them into your resume.

-1. Take advantage of on-the-job preparation
+1. Take Advantage of On-the-job Training

 Since you are immediately applying what you learn to what you do, on-the-job training is one of the most important ways to develop your receptionist skills.
 When you’re being educated, make notes about your work as a medical receptionist so you can remember how what you’re learning applies to your job in a meaningful and tangible way.

-2. Look for a mentor
+2. Look for a Mentor

 It may be helpful to have a mentor, such as a senior medical receptionist, to assist you.
 A mentor will teach you new skills, such as how to use a specific application, as well as provide insight into the intent and direction of working as a medical receptionist.
 Mentoring is a fantastic way to learn new skills and make new connections in your profession.